Pink cocaine is a dangerous mix of hallucinogenic and stimulant effects that can pose serious risks to your health.

 What is Pink Cocaine?

 Pink cocaine is in the family of synthetic drugs and comes in a powdered form.
 Despite its name, it is not cocaine and instead a mixture of substances such as ketamine, MDMA and caffeine.
 It gets its pink look because food colouring is added to it.
+The other names for pink cocaine are ‘tusi’, ‘tuci’, ‘tusibi’ and ‘tucibi’.
+This is because one of the drugs people hope is in it is 2-CB.

-On the other hand, cocaine is derived naturally from the coca plant whereas pink cocaine is entirely man-made.
-Cocaine also mainly affects your dopamine receptors – producing feelings of pleasure.
-Pink cocaine impacts serotonin receptors the most – inhibiting them which leads to hallucinations.
+Pink cocaine and cocaine produce similar effects, euphoria, making you more social and energised.
+Also, both pink cocaine and cocaine are addictive.
+On the other hand, cocaine is derived naturally from the coca plant, whereas pink cocaine is entirely man-made.
+Cocaine also mainly affects your dopamine receptors, producing feelings of pleasure.
+Pink cocaine impacts serotonin receptors the most, inhibiting them, which leads to hallucinations.

 It was first created in the 1970s and in the 80s was sold as a medication for erectile dysfunction.
 In 1995, the US deemed it a controlled substance and its use was mainly contained to Central and South America, becoming a popular club drug that is trafficked by the cartels there.